 Use of dexamethasone and other steroids can cause increases in blood pressure, salt and water retention, and potassium and calcium excretion.
 These changes are more likely to occur when steroids are taken in large doses.
 Salt retention may lead to edema or swelling.
 You may notice that your ankles and feet are swollen.
 Fluid retention and loss of potassium can be a problem for patients who have cardiac conditions, especially congestive heart failure and hypertension.

 Patients taking dexamethasone or other steroids may notice that it takes longer than usual for wounds to heal.
 Patients may develop acne and rashes while taking dexamethasone.
 Increased sweating is seen in some patients during steroid therapy.

 Steroids, including dexamethasone, may interfere with the way patients metabolize carbohydrates and can cause blood glucose levels to rise.
 This is especially important in patients who have diabetes.
-Patients with diabetes can take steroids, but additional treatment, including insulin therapy, may be needed to control blood sugar levels.
-Steroids can also cause menstrual irregularities.
+Patients with diabetes are able to take steroids, but additional treatment, including insulin therapy, may be needed to control blood sugar levels.
+Steroids may also cause menstrual irregularities.